Maggie Newcomb Raine

-Maggie Newcomb is a mental health advocate that speaks about mental illness acceptance and mental health recovery, and has written about the topic in her book Chocolate Pudding in Heaven.
-She draws from her 21 years of experience treating her own bipolar I disorder.
+Maggie Newcomb is a mental health advocate that speaks about mental illness acceptance and mental health recovery and has written about the topic in her book Chocolate Pudding in Heaven.
+She draws from her 21 years of experience in treating her own bipolar I disorder.
 Although this topic can be extremely difficult, Maggie finds a way to speak and write about these issues in a way that entertains, informs, and inspires.

 Maggie is a member of the National Speakers Association but got her start in public speaking as a stand-up comedian in the San Francisco Bay Area in 2003.
 She has worked major comedy clubs, corporate events, and charity functions all over Northern California, including opening for the industry’s best comedians.
 Maggie has a BA in International Relations from UC Davis and an MA in Adult Education from San Francisco State.

 With the skills she learned from her graduate work in education, Maggie has developed speeches to help different groups understand mental illness and find a new perspective to accept and manage it.
 She had to develop her own strategies for managing mental illness after being hospitalized for two major manic episodes at the age of 16 and another at the age of 26.
 Each episode almost completely destroyed her life.
 However, she worked closely with her doctors to find the right medication combination and treatment plan that has proven effective for her.
 She has had to learn how to not just accept the illness and treat it, but to thrive, living a stable and fulfilling life.

 She hopes that by adding a bit of understanding and dash of humor to the difficult topic of mental illness people can move past the stigma and fear that often surrounds it.
 For more on Maggie’s unique and sometimes irreverent perspective on mental illness, check out her blog: The Mental Patient Next Door.